RamonJWS/Classification-of-Digits-With-GUI/README.md

 <h1 align='center'> Classification of Handwritten Digits and GUI for Testing </h1>

+## Summary

+Using a SVC to classify handwritten digits to a 98.2% accuracy, this model was then deployed and used in an interactive GUI which can be seen here: https://www.youtube.com/watch?v=lJp8DtptZk4

 ## Project Motivation

 Often information about people is collected using forms which require the user to manually fill in questions and contact information.
 This information is then manually entered into a system to allow for the full use of the data provided.
 This is a long an tedious task which cost businesses, and ensure consistent boredom for their employees.